Our process

 2. Predesign (PD)

-Once design fees are agreed upon and a contract is signed, it’s time to dive deep into the project.
-Your Shelter architect’s early work includes compiling lists of your goals and anticipated project milestones, developing a budget and timeline, and conducting zoning and code research.
-During a site visit, we take photos, document current conditions and measure existing buildings.
-Usually, we also arrange to obtain a site survey (if one doesn’t already exist).
-We organize all our gathered data into base project information — a starting point that includes a simple set of drawings depicting your site as it exists now — what you might think of as a “before” picture.
+Some of this evaluation work happens on-site at your property.
+During a site visit, we take photos, document current conditions, and measure existing buildings.
+We usually also arrange a site survey (if one doesn’t already exist).
+Then, we organize all of this gathered data into what we call “base project information” — a starting point that includes a simple set of drawings depicting your site as it exists now — what you might think of as a “before” picture.

 3. Schematic design (SD)